fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 SpeechMulOnExtremeExhaustion | 0.750000 | Player will have this speech multiplied by this value when he has exhaust equal to 0.
 Speech will not be changed when exhaust is 50.
 Linear interpolation on multiplier is applied when exhaust is between 0 and 50;
 SpeechXPLevelBase | 20.000000 |
 SpeechXPLevelDiff | 30.000000 |
-SprintCost | 3.500000 | stam cost of sprint
+SprintCost | 3.500000 | stamina cost of sprint
 StamDamage | 8.000000 | see: rpglib::calcStaminaDamageCost
 StaminaDamageToInjury | 0.000000 | note: stamina is [0-100] but injury is [0-1]
 StaminaToHealthDamageMax | 0.750000 | stamina-health damage transfer for dmgr=1